 HOURLY vs. FLAT-RATE FEE ATTORNEYS

 An hourly fee agreement can leave you wondering how much your attorney will cost.
 Hourly attorneys will charge for phone calls, responding to or preparing an email to the prosecutor, or sometimes just to think about your case.
+I have even heard of people being charged when their attorney talked about the case over lunch!
 This can cause massive fluctuations in the costs of particular criminal cases and it can be a problem for a lot of people.

 Another problem with hourly rates is that some law firms bill hourly at varying rates.
 Depending on whether the principal attorney or an associate is working on your case, the fees will vary dramatically - often with little assurance your bill will not exceed your bank account.
 If, at some point, the monthly lawyer bill is not paid, the hourly attorney might withdraw from your case.
 Unfortunately, this could leave people searching for an attorney in the middle of the case.